sorbet/sorbet.run/docs/talks/QCon2024/script.md

 Fixing this is pretty easy, thanks to Sorbet's quick fix code action: the error message shows us that there's a fix available, and we can use the IDE to accept the suggested fix.
 This is how a ratchet works: it's easy to turn the crank in the right direction, and once we've fixed all the errors, we can lock in that incremental progress.

 But we're not done yet: let's see what happens when we kick it up to `# typed: true`.
 This time, we see that the `log` method doesn't actually exist: in Ruby, the name of the method to write a line of text is called `puts`, so we can fix that one too.
-As we increase the typed level of a file, Sorbet reports more fine-grained errors about problems in the codebase, and the choice of which errors go in which level gets at the heart of the issue: what makes a **good** ratchet?
+So what we notice here is that as we increase the typed level of a file, Sorbet reports more fine-grained errors about problems in the codebase.
+The choice of which errors go in which level gets at the heart of why we think that this is a **good** ratchet.

-Remember earlier I said it's not enough to just have a ratchet when refactoring: it has to be a good ratchet.
+Remember, I said earlier, it's not enough to just have a ratchet when refactoring: it has to be a good ratchet.
 Sorbet's typed comments are good because they're local, incremental, and actionable.
 To see what I mean, let's consider some alternative ways we could have ratcheted our progress adopting Sorbet.

 Instead of by file, we could have done by folder.
 This would not have been local: it would have been hard to confirm, when looking at a piece of code, whether Sorbet would apply to it—you'd have to traipse up through the directory hierarchy to find some config file and see whether that slice of the codebase opted into typing.